Here’s How the Apple Military Discount Works and How You Qualify

 See Also: Apple Employee Discount: All Your Burning Questions Answered

-Is Apple Okay With Me Reselling Products Later?
+Apple Is Okay With You Reselling Products

 Apple is fine with you reselling products you bought with your military discount.